kubero-dev/kubero/README.md

 <br>
 <br>
 Kubero brings the convinience of Heroku/platform.sh to your kubernetes cluster.
-Your developers should not need to worry about the underlying infrastructure.
+Your developers should not need to worry about the underlying infrastructure and deployment.
 <br>
 <br>